 About AAR International, Inc.

 AAR provides a wide variety of aviation services and technology products primarily for the commercial aviation and defense industries.
-The company supplies customers and government agencies with aircraft components such as transportation pallets, containers, shelters, mobility systems, and control systems used in support of military deployments and humanitarian activities.
-AAR also provides supply chain management services, parts, and MRO (aircraft maintenance, repair, and overhaul) services.
+The company sells and leases new and overhauled aircraft engines and airframe parts to commercial aviation, military, and government customers.
+AAR provides supply chain management services, parts, and MRO (aircraft maintenance, repair, and overhaul) services.
+The company also supplies government agencies and non-governmental organizations (NGOs) with transportation pallets, containers, shelters, mobility systems, and control systems used in support of military deployments and humanitarian activities.
 The company traces its historical roots to 1951 when Allen Eichner began selling aircraft radios and instruments.

 AAR operates through two primary segments: Aviation Services and Expeditionary Services.

 Aviation Services represents almost 95% of total revenues and provides aftermarket support for the commercial aviation and government and defense markets.
 Services include inventory management and parts distribution, aircraft MRO, and engineering.
-In this segment, the company sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
-In addition to its direct sales and services, AAR also acts as a distributor for 70 product lines across 25 aviation product manufacturers.
+Aviation Services sells and leases new, overhauled, and repaired engine and airframe parts to commercial and defense customers.
+In addition to its direct sales and services, AAR also acts as a distributor for 90 product lines across 25 aviation product manufacturers.

 AAR's Expeditionary Services segment (more than 5%) consists of businesses that provide products and services that support the movement of equipment and personnel by US and foreign governments and by non-governmental organizations.
-This segment handles the maintenance for a fleet of fixed- and rotary-wing aircraft for the US Department of State (DoS).
+The segment also handles maintenance for a fleet of fixed- and rotary-wing aircraft for the US Department of State (DoS).

-Based in Wood Dale, IL, AAR operates in 20 countries and has customers in more than 100.
+Based in Wood Dale, IL, AAR operates in 20 countries and has customers in more than 100 countries.

 AAR's Aviation Service segment operates out of facilities in five US states including Indiana, Oklahoma, Florida, Minnesota, and Illinois, and at two facilities in Canada.
 Its Expeditionary Services segment activities are conducted at facilities in Florida, Alabama, California, Michigan, and North Carolina.